GSS-Cogs/family-covid-19/datasets/NRS-Weekly-Data-on-Births-and-Deaths-Registered-in-Scotland/Spec.md

 ## Leigh notes

-	Year column needs to be converted to an integer
-	Week and year column need to be combined into format week/{year}-{week} - week/2020-02 Column needs a name like Period
-	Value (OBS) column needs to be converted to integer Measure Type and Unit column can be removed as they will be taken care of in the info.json (this will hopefully change soon with the use of the cube class)
+	Measure Type and Unit column can be removed as they will be taken care of in the info.json (this will hopefully change soon with the use of the cube class)

 	If still can't do multi-measure cubes